Envestnet Summary BCP Disclosure 2022

 - Envestnet | MoneyGuide provides leading goals-based financial planning solutions to the financial services industry.
 The highly adaptable software helps Financial Advisors add significant value for their clients using best-in-class technology with enhanced integrations to generate financial plans.

-Our strategy is to manage an approved corporate-wide Business Continuity Program (“BCP”) to maintain the policy and standards while providing a comprehensive education and implementation process.
+Our strategy is to manage an approved enterprise-wide Business Continuity Program (“BCP”) to maintain the policy and standards while providing a comprehensive education and implementation process.
 The objective is to create, document, test, and maintain departmental business resumption plans in order to recover critical systems and functions.
-At least annually, Operations departments with critical business processes and Technology departments test their plans to ensure that they are workable, in compliance, and that staff are aware of their roles in a business interruption.
+At least annually, Operations & Service departments with critical business processes test plans to ensure that they are workable, in compliance, and that staff are aware of their roles in the event of a business interruption.
 A corporate communication and management process exist to ensure critical business processes resume quickly, thereby reducing financial risk.

 Annually we provide a Summary BCP Disclosure statement via our corporate website or an updated hard-copy version to clients upon request.
 Our firm creates and documents BCP plans based on the potential risks of disruption to our employees, workspace, and/or technology in each of our critical locations.
 Our firm provides this through resumption plans at the department, location, and enterprise-levels.